Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Loops in (A)dS spacetime

 \section{Loops in (A)dS spacetime}

-In this section, we consider the loop integrand construction via the sewing procedure in (A)dS.
-Similar to section \ref{sec:flat}, we still review the gluon equation of motion and BG currents in (A)dS.
-For the experience of the sewing procedure in flat space, we expect that we can generalize such procedure to curved spacetime.
-And in this section, we show the expected sewing procedure in (A)dS.
-And we also give some examples to present the concrete steps to sewing a loop integrand from the tree-level currents.
-Then, we calculate some (A)dS gluon loop integrands from the traditional Feynman rules and compare them with the results from sewing procedure.
-With the loop integrand sewing from the tree-level BG currents, we expect the unifying relation would inherit from the tree-level correlation function\cite{Tao:2022nqc}.
-At the final of this section, we consider the gluons conformally coupled to scalars as an example to show the unifying relation at the loop level in (A)dS.
+In this section, we examine the construction of loop integrands using the sewing procedure in (A)dS.
+As in Section \ref{sec:flat}, we first review the gluon equation of motion and BG currents in (A)dS.
+We anticipate that the sewing procedure can be generalized to curved spacetime based on our experience with it in flat space.
+We demonstrate the expected sewing procedure in (A)dS and provide concrete steps to sew a loop integrand from the tree-level currents through several examples.
+We then calculate some (A)dS gluon loop integrands using traditional Feynman rules and compare the results with those obtained from the sewing procedure.
+By sewing loop integrands from the tree-level BG currents, we expect to inherit the unifying relation from the tree-level correlation function \cite{Tao:2022nqc}.
+Finally, we consider gluons conformally coupled to scalars as an example to demonstrate the unifying relation at the loop level in (A)dS.